Swarthe/config/README.md

 ![Screenshot](screenshot.png "Is this minimalism?")

-- Includes important configuration for my most heavily customised software
+- Includes important configuration for my most heavily customised software.
-- Do whatever you want with this
+- Do whatever you want with this.